 It has been a rough year for college students around the world.
 Now only have students had to struggle with the traditional challenges of limited finances and hectic schedules, but the coronavirus pandemic has changed how we interact, travel, and do business.
 Excelling in college is not only about attending classes and getting impressive grades.
+That may become overwhelming, so you can always purchase research papers if you need to.
+But there are other things.
 Campus life should prepare you for life after graduation, and travelling offers a way to create memories, formulate networks, and build experience.

 As a college student, travelling can be a rewarding experience.
 The pandemic has presented tons of challenges for the travelling industry, including lockdowns, flight cancelations, and movement restrictions.
 However, things are looking up as studies show that 72% of Americans intend to travel in 2021.
 Students also struggle with limited finances and stressful schedules.